iancwwong/vcf2matrix/README.md

 ## ToDo
 * Make NULL to nullptr (in appropriate cases)
+* Use condition variables to follow producer-consumer problem (currently, waiting on locks will NOT block thread)

 * Make number of threads created DYNAMIC
 * To maximise efficiency for large writes, Writer should write whenever ~4K Bytes are ready be written.